AgnosticUI/agnosticui/CONTRIBUTING.md

 The copy styles script is easier to understand if you just have a look at the existing examples.
 In general, React uses an external `component.module.css` which wraps a CSS file directly copied over.
 Angular simply copies the file and uses imports.
 Svelte and Vue use SFC, so there's a small regex replacement that happens to copy the styles in between the respective `<style></style>` tags.

-Each framework implementation is an independent package of its own with it's own `package.json`, so simply install the dependencies with `npm i` and then fire-up [Storybook](https://storybook.js.org/) with `yarn storybook` to get started.
+Each framework implementation is an independent package of its own with it's own `package.json`, so simply install the dependencies with `npm i` and then fire-up [Storybook](https://storybook.js.org/) with `npm run storybook` to get started.

 ## How it works

 AgnosticUI takes an HTML/CSS first approach to UI component primitives, but attempts to also deliver framework specific implementations of these primitives.
-Every time you run `yarn storybook` in a framework-specific subdirectory it first runs `copystyles.js` to synchronize the top-level CSS!
+Every time you run `npm run storybook` in a framework-specific subdirectory it first runs `copystyles.js` to synchronize the top-level CSS!
 The structure simplified looks like this:

 ```shell
 ├── agnostic-css